sharvamit1/RustCLI2PolyglotAPI/README.md

 7. Pick one **frontend** to use **TypeScript** as core React.js, Vue.js, Svelte.js, Astro.js, or Nextjs, or Angular
 8. Or consider using **Rust** for **Frontend** - Yew (Web), Dioxus (Cross Platform - Web, Desktop, Mobile)
 9. Integrate **Tauri** for **Desktop** support (In any web only version, either using Rust powered Yew.rs or Nextjs)

+NOTE: This is how one CLI that written in Rust manually with the use of AI may help to achieve big visions step-by-step